Post title or brief description

 Gythio waterfront.

-By the time the road reaches Gythio, a harbor town on the east coast of the Mani, restaurants are open and accommodations with sea views are available at a range of prices.
-The town has people on the waterfront and functioning restaurants.
-After the deep interior of the peninsula, it reads almost like a return to consensus reality.
+By the time the road reaches Gythio, a harbour town on the eastern coast where fishing boats moor against a waterfront of pastel-coloured neoclassical buildings, something has shifted back.
+Restaurants are open.
+Accommodation with sea views is available at a range of prices.
+People sit on the waterfront in the evenings.
+After the deep interior of the peninsula, Gythio reads almost like a return to the version of Greece that the rest of the country presents more consistently.

 PS — Planning a Vacation Soon?
 Use My Proven Booking System!